Maryland Route 355: History

 The Rockville Pike portion of MD 355 dates back to what was a Native American trail that led from the mouth of Rock Creek to the great Conestoga Trail.
 In later times it was used as an escape route from Washington during the War of 1812 as well as a route for settlers to travel from Montgomery County to developing areas north and west.

+The stretch in the District of Columbia was renamed Wisconsin Avenue in 1891, as was the part in Bethesda by 1913.

 In 1911, a small portion of state highway leading northwest out of Rockville was completed, with the remainder between Rockville and Gaithersburg under contract.
 A state highway was proposed between Gaithersburg and Germantown.
 The state road between Gaithersburg and Germantown was finished by 1915.

-By 1921, the portions of state highway between the Washington, D.C. border and Rockville, to the northwest of Germantown, and between northwest of Urbana and Frederick were completed.
+By 1921, the portions of state highway between the Washington, D.C., border and Rockville, to the northwest of Germantown, and between northwest of Urbana and Frederick were completed.
 At this time, a state highway was proposed between northwest of Germantown and northwest of Urbana.
 The state road was completed between Germantown and Clarksburg and through Urbana to a point southeast of the community by 1923.
 The entire length of the state road connecting Washington, D.C. and Frederick was completed by 1927.
 In the approved plan for the U.S. Highway System in 1926, US 240 was planned to run from Washington, D.C. to Harrisburg, Pennsylvania via Frederick.
 In 1927, US 240 was designated along the proposed 1926 route south of US 15/US 40 in Frederick with the US 15 designation given to the road north of Frederick.
 In 1950, US 240 was widened into a divided highway between the Washington, D.C. border and Bethesda.